ietf-wg-cellar/ebml-specification/specification.markdown

 `\root\level1\level2\elt\inside`   | Doesn't end the Unknown-Sized Element, it's a child of `elt` `\root\level1\level2\elt\<global>` | Global Element is valid, it's a child of `elt` `\root\level1\level2\<global>`     | Global Element cannot be assumed to have this path, while parsing `elt` it can only be a child of `elt`
+Table: Examples of determining the end of an Unknown-Sized Element

 ## Data Size Values